urras/ToxIDDraft/README.md

 ToxIDDraft
 ==========

-Brainstorm for Tox username/password implementation
+Brainstorm for Tox username/password implementation.
+If you stumbled here expecting to find some revolutionary implementation, please leave.
 * Custom usernames
 * Custom and changable passwords
 * Password/username recovery options
 * Use username and password on multiple devices
 * Ability to login and register within client (much like [Antox](https://github.com/Astonex/Antox) or [GSOC-1](https://github.com/seshagiriprabhu/gsoc-1)).
+* Trustless distributed database (does not currently exist)

 ##Screenshot
 ###Login Window: